JMarte03/Beeday/README.md

 ## 🔧  Optimizations

-Potential future improvements include adding features like authentication, task editing, and due dates.
-There are also opportunities to optimize the code for handling larger task lists more efficiently and improving database query performance.
+Future improvements could include:

+- Adding task editing and due dates.
+- Expanding authentication by integrating other Passport.js strategies, like Google OAuth.
+- Optimizing code to handle larger task lists more efficiently.
+- Improving database query performance.

 ## 🧠  Lessons Learned:

+Working on this app helped me:

+- Understand the MVC architecture better.
+- Strengthen my full-stack development skills.
-Building this app reinforced my understanding of the MVC architecture and the fullstack development process.
-I also gained more experience with server-side routing and database integration using MongoDB.
+- Gain more experience with server-side routing and MongoDB for database integration.
+- Learn how to implement authentication using Passport.js with the local strategy.